Subway delays lead one college graduate to celebrate commencement on train

 But Alcantara ended up celebrating his graduation in a quintessentially New York way: on the subway, complete with music and his graduation robes.

-Alcantara and his family had left at 8:00 a.m. from their Queens neighborhood of Jackson Heights to be on time for the 10:00 a.m. commencement in Manhattan.
-His train hadn't even traveled one stop before the emergency break was pulled, stopping the train in the underground tunnel.
+Alcantara and his family had left at 8 a.m. from their Queens neighborhood of Jackson Heights to be on time for the 10 a.m. commencement in Manhattan.
+His train hadn't even traveled one stop before the emergency brake was pulled, stopping the train in the underground tunnel.
 It took nearly two hours for a rescue train to eventually arrive and to take riders to the next stop.

 "Everyone was really upset," Alcantara said of the other riders on the train.